|

 October 18, 629, was a bad day for

 Arnulf and Pepin.
-King Chlotar died and the king's son, Dagobert
+King Chlotar died and the king's son,

-definitely not keen on having potential competitors Arnulf and Pepin hanging about the
+I, took over.
+Dagobert was not keen on having potential competitors Arnulf and Pepin hanging about the

 court.

-The men got the drift.
+And he made sure that the men got the drift.
 Pepin took a long vacation and went

 to

 Aquitaine.
-Arnulf officially retired to become a hermit.
+Arnulf retired to become a hermit,

 For